mengmua/My-Portfolio/README.md

 Reference & credit: https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_social_media_buttons.

 Linked image stars.png to html in css.

+linked image my bio.png to html in css.

+linked image my work.png to html in css.

+linked image my contact.png to html in css.
 <!--A nice README is a good way to help people engage in the project as well.
 A project with nice README and screenshots will get the attention of users better since it’s a direct way to explain why this project matters, and why people should use and contribute to the project.
 Good README should also include enough details to help a new user get started, e.g. how to compile, how to install, and how to start integrating.
 -->
 Project Title: A little info about your project and/ or overview that explains what the project is about.